Osmotic forces modify lipid membrane fluctuations: The semipermeable membrane

 at the top of the dome, above which no real $ \qz $ exists.
-When the base membrane tension $ \lambdac $ is larger than $ \lambdacast $, $ \tilomegam > \tilomegad $ over all wavenumbers.
+We also note that the bilayer tears at the lysis tension $ \lambdal \sim 1 \text{--} 10 $ pN/nm \cite{olbrich-bpj-2000}.
+Thus, when the base membrane tension $ \lambdac $ lies between $ \lambdacast $ and $ \lambdal $, we have $ \tilomegam > \tilomegad $ over all wavenumbers.
 As we will see, the relative values of $ \tilomegam $ and $ \tilomegad $---and thus whether a mode is ``inside'' (i.e.\ below) or ``outside'' (i.e.\ above) the dome in Fig.\ \ref{fig_semi_diff_dome}---govern different regimes of membrane behavior.